Ernxst/astro-cssbundle/README.md

 # 🚀 Astro CSS Bundle

-Currently, there is a bug with Astro (or Vite?) that does not inject a link to the stylesheet when `vite.build.cssCodeSplit` is set to `false`.
-So, this integration does that.
+Currently, there is a [bug](https://github.com/withastro/astro/issues/4413) with Astro (or Vite?) that does not inject a link to the stylesheet when `vite.build.cssCodeSplit` is set to `false`.
+So, this integration does that and also allows you to customise how to preload the stylesheet.

 ## Installation